Brockhampton: Members

-The groups vocalists employed a variety of techniques and lyrical themes, with each member often being associated with a specific niche within the group, in a similar manner to a traditional boy band.
-Kevin Abstract, the groups de facto leader, oftentimes performed pop choruses, with his experiences with homophobia and fame underpinning his lyricism.
+The group's vocalists employed a variety of techniques and lyrical themes, with each member often being associated with a specific niche within the group, in a similar manner to a traditional boy band.
+Kevin Abstract, the group's de facto leader, oftentimes performed pop choruses, with his experiences with homophobia and fame underpinning his lyricism.
 On the Saturation trilogy, Ameer Vann was described as the most "grounded" and harsh member, performing in a gangsta rap style based in his upbringing in Houston, including experience with gang violence and racism.
 Matt Champion's verses centered around relationships, insecurities, and struggles with substance abuse.
 Dom McLennon employed a backpack rap style, with conscious verses that frequently addressed politics and racism.
-Merlyn Wood was characterized as the groups hype man, utilizing shouting to address relationships and his Ghanaian background.
-Russell "JOBA" Boring performed in a variety of styles, including ballads, screaming, and comedy rap reminiscent of Eminem.
-Ciarán "bearface" McDonald is a Northern Irish guitarist, singer, rapper, songwriter, and music producer.
-On Brockhampton’s earlier albums, he often performed closing ballads featuring guitar-led production.
+Merlyn Wood was characterized as the group's hype man, utilizing shouting to address relationships and his Ghanaian background.
+JOBA performed in a variety of styles, including ballads, screaming, and comedy rap reminiscent of Eminem.
+On the Saturation trilogy, Bearface appeared scarcely, returning at the end of each album to perform a guitar-driven ballad.
 Beginning with Iridescence (2018), he took on a more prominent role in the group, contributing vocals, rap verses, and production across multiple tracks.
 Producer Jabari Manwa became a performing member beginning with Technical Difficulties Radio, often being tasked with Auto-Tuned choruses on Roadrunner and TM.